Leeds True Wage 2026/27 — Real Pay After Commute, Tax and Work Costs

 Illustrative estimate only Results are indicative.
 Check payslips or payroll information for final deductions.

 Leeds can look appealing on a salary basis, but true-wage analysis shows why transport still matters.
-Centre for Cities cites an average commute time of 25 minutes in West Yorkshire, and its wider work on urban transport has found only 38% of people in Leeds can reach the city centre by public transport in 30 minutes.
-That means office-heavy roles can lose real hourly value faster than their salary headline suggests.
+Centre for Cities research cites an average one-way commute of around 25–26 minutes across West Yorkshire (DfT travel-to-work data), and only 38% of people in Leeds can reach the city centre by public transport in 30 minutes.
+That means office-heavy roles lose real hourly value faster than their salary headline suggests — and why the hybrid policy in an offer letter is often more financially significant than a £2,000–£3,000 salary difference.

 Calculate Leeds True Wage Salary after commuting How much do I keep?

-The Leeds true-wage question is often less about extreme cost and more about how often you need to commute.
-A solid salary with two office days can feel very different from the same salary with four or five.
-That is why hybrid policy can be as important as headline pay.
+The Leeds true-wage question is rarely about extreme commute cost — the city does not have London's zone-based fare structure — and much more about how often you need to be in the office.
+A solid salary with two office days will feel meaningfully different from the same salary with four or five.
+That is why hybrid policy can be as financially important as a pay rise, and why it is the first thing to pin down when evaluating a Leeds offer.

 MetricReference pointTrue-wage reading

-People able to reach Leeds city centre by public transport in 30 minutes38%Accessibility is better than London on this measure, which can support stronger real-hour outcomes.
+People able to reach Leeds city centre by public transport in 30 minutes38%Accessibility gap means car commuters face higher costs; entering weekly spend accurately is important.

-Regional median gross weekly pay (Yorkshire and the Humber workplace basis)£708.2Headline pay is lower than London, so office friction must stay under control.
+Regional median gross weekly pay (Yorkshire and the Humber, workplace basis, ONS ASHE 2024)£708.20Headline pay is lower than London, so office friction must stay controlled for a strong true-wage outcome.

 Compare against LondonLondon vs Leeds true wage